pallets-eco/flask-security/docs/two_factor_configurations.rst

 .. note::
     The Two-factor feature requires that session cookies be received and sent as part of the API.
-    This is true regardless of if the application uses forms or JSON.
+    This is true regardless of whether the application uses forms or JSON.

 The Two-factor (2FA) API has four paths: